HTML Semantic Guide: Understanding Semantic HTML Tags

 • <header>: Represents the introductory content or a set of navigational links.

-• <nav>: Defines a set of navigation links.
+• <nav>: Defines a set of navigation links, central to structuring your HTML layout.

 • <section>: Represents a standalone section of content.